 Note: The icons shown for some preferences will change, depending on the state the preference is currently in.
 For example, choosing 'Turn off sound' disables the spoken instructions.
 Once disabled, the option and icon change to 'Turn on sound' , reflecting the action to take when next selected.

-Bright colors are normally used, with a lot of contrast, so that you can see the map clearly even in bright sunlight.
-When it is dark outside, you may want to 'Use night colors' .
-The navigation view will then be displayed (by default) using dark and subdued colors that will not interfere with your night vision.
-In addition, the preference is changed to 'Use day colors' ; select this to revert to the original color scheme.
+Bright colours are normally used, with a lot of contrast, so that you can see the map clearly even in bright sunlight.
+When it is dark outside, you may want to 'Use night colours' .
+The navigation view will then be displayed (by default) using dark and subdued colours that will not interfere with your night vision.
+In addition, the preference is changed to 'Use day colours' ; select this to revert to the original colour scheme.